scholarslab/scholarslab.github.io/collections/_posts/2019-10-29-working-on-a-workshop.md

 title: "Working on a Workshop (aka outlining a possible workshop about DH and Sound)"
 category: blog
 tags:
-- praxis program
+- praxis
-- WLU Collab
+- wlu collab
 ---

 ## THE BLOG